EdwardRutz/service-worker-caching/README.md

 ## Notes

 - Test site performance at [webpagetest.org](https://www.webpagetest.org/)
+- *Precaching*: caches resources during installation of the Service Worker.
+Good for the static resources you know you need to cache.
+- *Intercept and Cache*: HTTP request are cached as soon as they are received.
+Good for dynamic resources which often change.
 - Service Workers only work with secure origins such as `HTTPS`
 - Service Workers can be developed on the local machine using `http://localhost`
 - If files load to cache successfully then the Service Worker installs